 Directors Daniel Lindsay and T.J.
 Martin interviewed Turner in 2019 when she was 79 years old and secure in her status as one of modern music's greats, and from a place of contentment.
 At 81, Turner is living comfortably in Zurich with her husband Erwin Bach, an executive producer on the film and probably the reason Lindsay and Martin refrain from including any details regarding Turner's recent health battles or her son Craig's death by suicide in 2018.

-They'd rather spin her story in that of a risen phoenix without hinting at decline or mortality, and after a life of curious questioners seeking to paint her as a woman overcoming instead of studying her work in its own light, a person can certainly understand that approach.
+They'd rather spin her story as that of a risen phoenix without hinting at decline or mortality, and after a life of questioners seeking to paint her as a woman overcoming instead of studying her work in its own light, a person can certainly understand that approach.

 The directors don't exactly overlook the miserable parts of Turner's life either, devoting the first half of "Tina" to her early career and raucous blaze she created as the dancing front of the traveling revue.
 That first hour is nirvana for anyone who treasures classic footage of Turner in her prime bellowing out "Proud Mary" or finding her roar on Phil Spector's orchestral arrangement of "River Deep – Mountain High," a 1966 track that flopped spectacularly in its day but stands the test of time.